4 Ways for Teachers to Stay Safer

 It is important that teachers and students recognize that a web site that refers to their school or district represents them in cyberspace just as a school newsletter or yearbook represents the school in their community.
 Because of this they need to respect the interests of the schools system and post only appropriate materials to the web site.
 What is "appropriate" regarding content should be clearly defined in the schools AUP.

 Made available with permission of Stevens Institute of Technology; the Trustees of the Stevens Institute of Technology, Hoboken, NJ 07030.

 Learn More About These Risks

 Internet applications and tools provide opportunities for people to communicate and share information, but also provide an easy way for the wrong people and information to get to minor children.
 Explore each of the Internet risks and tools below to learn more.

 Helping kids be safe, confident explorers of the online world.

 An online adventure that puts the key lessons of digital safety into hands-on practice with four challenging games.

 How much do you know about Internet Safety?

-- Safety Tips from NetSmartz
+- Teaching Resources from NetSmartz

-- I Keep Safe Educator Resource
+- i Keep Safe Educator Resource - Legacy

 - Think U Know - Teachers and Trainers Area